 How does bioavailability play a role in biopharmaceutics?

-Understanding the biopharmaceutics properties of your compound can help you identify a formulation strategy that overcomes the challenges the compound faces or can assess the potential for the specific compound to meet the target product profile (TPP).
-The sooner challenging and unfixable compounds are identified and killed off in development, the less R&D expenditure will be incurred, allowing you to focus on compounds which have the legs to make to it market.
-For example if drug X has a low Fabs of 10% and F is 8%, then there is the option to increase Fabs through formulation optimization.
-However, if drug Y has a high Fabs (90%) but low F (e.g. 10%), even if we are able to increase absorption by another 10% (Fabs = 100%) its unlikely to improve the exposure (F) greatly, as for drug Y clearance (metabolism) is limiting exposure.
+For example, if drug X has a low Fabs of 10% and F is 8%, then there is the option to increase Fabs through formulation optimization.
+However, if drug Y has a high Fabs (90%) but low F (e.g. 10%), even if we are able to increase absorption by another 10% (Fabs = 100%), it is unlikely to improve the exposure (F) greatly, as for drug Y clearance (metabolism) is limiting exposure.
 The only instances in which formulators can help in this scenario is to increase exposure (Fabs) through formulation just enough to potentially saturate the clearance mechanism.
-Or if the compound is subject to gut CYP3A4 metabolism we could deliver to a lower region of the gastrointestinal tract where CYP3A4 expression is reduced, thus hoping to bypass the gut metabolism if that is the rate limiting process for exposure.
-However, often in this situation its back to discovery and the drawing board to revisit the compound chemistry.
+Alternatively, if the compound is subject to gut CYP3A4 metabolism, we could deliver to a lower region of the gastrointestinal tract where CYP3A4 expression is reduced, thus hoping to bypass the gut metabolism if that is the rate-limiting process for exposure.
+However, often in this situation, it is back to, discovery and the drawing board to revisit the compound chemistry.

-In summary biopharmaceutics underpins the formulation strategies used at Quotient ensuring a science based data-driven approach to formulation optimization.
+In summary, biopharmaceutics underpins the formulation strategies used at Quotient Sciences, ensuring a science-based and data-driven approach to formulation optimization.
 This reduces the risk of drugs failing due to poor formulation and increases the chances of clinical success.

-For more information about Quotient’s biopharmaceutics capabilities, visit https://www.quotientsciences.com/contact-us/
+For more information about Quotient Sciences’ biopharmaceutics capabilities, contact us.